Who is eligible to apply for Visiting Assistant in Research (VAR) status?

 The Office of International Students and Scholars (OISS) will typically contact you by email within 6-10 business days after you formally accept an offer of admission.
 At that time, you will be asked to fill out a mandatory survey.
 Once you complete the survey, OISS will prepare your DS-2019 immigration document and mail it to you via courier.
 This document will include your SEVISID number, which is required to pay the SEVIS fee and book a visa appointment.
 All questions regarding the visa process can be directed to OISS via email.

 If your start or end dates change, please first notify your program and your Yale Adviser.
 If you are an international student, you should also inform the Office of International Students and Scholars.
-Finally, email the Graduate School Non-Degree program office to let us know.
+Finally, completed the Non-Degree Students: Revised Start and End Dates or Cancelled Visit form.
 We can issue you a revised letter of admission, as long as all parties agree to the date changes.

 Your tuition bill will be sent to your yale.edu email address.
 The bill is payable upon receipt, and will include instructions on methods of payment.